freedomofpress/securedrop/README.md

 In addition to these dedicated computers, the journalist will also his or her use normal workstation computer:

 * `Journalist Workstation`: The every-day laptop that the journalist uses for his or her work.
-The journalist will use this computer to connect to the `Application Server` to download encrypted documents to copy to the `Secure Viewing Station` and respond to sources.
-They will also copy encrypted documents back from the `Secure Viewing Station` station to this computer to do final work before publication.
+The journalist will use this computer to connect to the `Application Server` to download encrypted documents that his or she will transfer to the `Secure Viewing Station`.
+The `Journalist Workstation` is also used to respond to sources.

 These computers should all physically be in your organization's office.